julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, January 06, 2025.
+Tuesday, January 07, 2025.
 Quote of the day:

-> "Ability is a poor man's wealth." - Matthew Wren
+> "If you make any money, the government shoves you in the creek once a year with it in your pockets, and all that don't get wet you can keep." - Will Rogers